conceptofmind/PaLM/README.md

 # PaLM

 ## Acknowledgements
 - <a href="https://github.com/CarperAI">CarperAI</a>, <a href="https://twitter.com/lcastricato">Louis Castricato</a>, and <a href="https://stability.ai/">Stability.ai</a> for the very generous sponsorship to work on machine learning research.
 - <a href="https://github.com/lucidrains">Phil Wang (Lucidrains)</a> for his inspiring work and input on training and architectures.
 - <a href="https://twitter.com/dmayhem93">Dakota</a>, <a href="https://twitter.com/jonbtow">Guac</a>, <a href="https://twitter.com/zach_nussbaum">Zach</a>, and <a href="">Aman</a> for answering my questions about Huggingface and Slurm.

+## FAQ
+Three different size PaLM models have been trained on <a href="https://twitter.com/dmayhem93">C4</a>.
+The models have been uploaded to Torch hub and the files are also stored on the Huggingface hub.
+If the models are

 ## Installation
 Make sure you install the requirements before trying to run the models.